quicksilver/manual/docs/Contacts.md

 ## Contacts

 The Contacts plugin provides access to contacts in the Apple’s Contacts.
 The plugin adds three actions, a catalog source under modules called Contacts and has no configuration options.
-Normally all contacts are included in the catalog, if there is a group named "Quicksilver" then only its contents will be included in the catalog.
+Normally all contacts are included in the catalog, if there is a group named “Quicksilver” then only its contents will be included in the catalog.

 With the Contacts catalog source enabled, a contact can be brought up in the first pane by typing the contact’s name.
 Quicksilver will match against the first name, last name, initials, or nickname; but not the company name, email address, maiden name or other fields.
 If the contact has a picture in Contacts it will appear in the pane.
 I find the pictures help me to differentiate people with similar names (like various Johns) ensuring I choose the one I want.
 The ability to select on nicknames also helps particularly since Mail.app before 10.5 didn’t recognize nicknames in header fields.